Student Receives $5,000 Fellowship from the National Collegiate Honors Council

 “My dad is a professionally trained piano player and wanted to find a job where he could use his talents,” Masztalerz said.
 “There were several churches that refused to let him audition on account of his accent, despite the fact that he wouldn’t sing or speak during his work hours.
 He considered seeking speech therapy for his accent, but a friend told him how absurd the idea was, noting that his accent is a part of what made him who he is.”

-To begin her research, Masztalerz has been working with the Center for International Education (CIE) and the Immigrant and Refugee Center of Northern Colorado (IRCNOCO) to form connections with different individuals.
+To begin her research, Masztalerz has been working with the Office of Global Engagement (CIE) and the Immigrant and Refugee Center of Northern Colorado (IRCNOCO) to form connections with different individuals.

 “Working on my research project has been one of the most rewarding and fulfilling experiences that I’ve had during my college career.
 First and foremost, it has given me a chance to learn more about an incredibly important and politically relevant topic.
 Although, my favorite part of my research project has been the connections I’ve made along the way.
 I’ve been working closely with CIE and the IRCNOCO, which has exposed me to a variety of individuals from different backgrounds.
 I absolutely love hearing their stories and can’t wait to begin collecting data pertaining to their experiences in America.”